 “Will Be Ignited” is a prophecy-diagnosis-dream-nightmare.
 While expressing the relationships between people through the sticky air between them, artist Can Küçük transforms this physical and bodily expression into stage commands; the text reminds us that we are longing for the breaths of some as he builds a world with people by passing through their vapors.
 The text transforms longing, desire, contact, and the unspeakable, the permeability of the soil, and the evil of the lemon into tangible objects.
 With an acute awareness of the limits of our own body, we are confronted with the fact that air is a material that circulates, enters, and moves.
 It delivers on the promise of the title, “Will Be Ignited” at our fingertips.

-Kiều-Anh Nguyễn, “ventilation veins: the anatomy of air,” June 2023 (upcoming)
+Kiều-Anh Nguyễn, “ventilation veins: the anatomy of air,” June 7, 2023

-Özgür Demirci & Monica Papi, June 2023 (upcoming)
+Özgür Demirci & Monica Papi, “I am Anthus,” June 11, 2023

 //